MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-notifications.md

 ### If I am opted out, can I opt back in?

-Yes; if you opt yourself out, you can opt back in any time to regain access to your personal dashboard.
+Yes; if you opt yourself out, you can opt back in any time to regain access to inline suggestions.